 (iii) Ensure that the frequency, manner, timing and duration of their calls on customers do not cause inconvenience.

-(iv) Ensure that the wishes of individuals on whom representatives call and the arrangements in force at any particular establishment are strictly observed.
+(iv) Pay attention to the wishes of individuals and organisations on whom representatives call – and ensure arrangements in force at any particular establishment are strictly observed.

 3.4 ADVERTISING AND PROMOTIONAL MATERIALS